AMCalejandro/longgwas_workshop/index.md

 It has three main components everyone should be familiar with:
   - **Modules**: These are the the different processes that all together make a subworkflow
   - **Subworkflow**: They are the combination of different processes from a module or several modules.
 Based on user inputs, the subworkflow will select which of the available modules to includes.
-  - **Workflow**: A workflow encloses the invocation of one or more processes and operators, that in our case are
+  - **Workflow**: A workflow encloses the invocation of one or more processes and operators, that in our case are multiple processes and operators wrapped up in subworkflows

 As an example, we could ask ourselves the question of how the GWAS analysis is run within the longgwas workflow after all the QC has been performed.